How to make a recipe binder.

-You want to know what the biggest game changing with Meal Planning has been???
+You want to know what the biggest game changing with Meal Planning has been for me???
 My Recipe Binder!
-I made my first recipe binder a few years ago and still use it every single day.
+I made my first recipe binder a few years ago and I still use it every single day.
 This article is all about teaching you how to make a recipe binder for painless meal planning, and includes some free recipe binder printables to help you make your own binder!
 Yay!

 What is a Recipe Binder?